 Perhaps the twins had already been studying sorcery together from a young age when they came across the crystal scrolls.
-The descriptions for their cut equipment set confirms that their clothes have absorbed a large amount of magic power over their many years of study, much like Logan’s robes in DS1 — not taking the time to change out of these now tattered robes through all this research is also very much like old Big Hat.
+The descriptions for their cut equipment confirms that their clothes absorbed a large amount of magic power over their many years of study, much like Logan’s robes in DS1 — not taking the time to change out of these now tattered robes through all this research is also very much like old Big Hat.
 Both also wield thrusting swords for self-defense, one sage’s rapier having gained the power to influence fate in finding desired items due to the twins’ lifetime researching things.
 The two have undoubtedly been conducting lifelong studies as a pair, so they likewise shared the discovery of the scrolls detailing Logan’s knowledge.
-Alternatively, it was the discovery of these crystal scrolls that set the pair on the path to sorcery.
+Alternatively, it was the discovery of these crystal scrolls that set them on the path to sorcery.
 Either way, their rapier being covered in crystals shows where their research ended up.

 Robe that an Elder who mastered sorcery wore.

 The garments which walked along with the diligent studies spanning the Elder’s many years continually absorb magic power and have now turned into a superior sorcery uniform.

 Thrusting sword that a Crystal Elder utilized for self-defense.
 Small crystals are spread along the blade.

 It possesses magic power attack power due to the crystals’ magic power and boosts the equipper’s item discovery power.
 That is probably proof that the Elders were lifetime researchers.